-There exists an abundant literature on organizational structure from 1950 onwards.
-There is Mintzberg's work on typologies of organization based on different structural designs (Mintzberg, 1979), Burns and Stalker's types of organizational structure according to different environmental conditions (Burns and Stalker, 1961), Child's structuring of activities inside the organization (Child, 1972) and Miles's and Snow's conception of structure based on the strategy of the organization (Miles and Snow, 1978), among many others.
-The interest in studying organizational structure resides in the relationship between organizational design and other organizational phenomena, like performance, distribution of power, or control systems.
-While there is plenty of literature on organizational structure studying different types of organizations, little is written in books and journals on the specific field of sport organizations.
+There exists abundant literature on organizational structure from 1950 onwards.
+There is Mintzberg's work on typologies of organization based on different structural designs (Mintzberg, 1979), Burns and Stalker's types of organizational structure according to different environmental conditions (Burns & Stalker, 1961), Child's structuring of activities inside the organization (Child, 1972) and Miles's and Snow's conception of structure based on the strategy of the organization (Miles & Snow, 1978), to name but a few.
+The interest in studying organizational structure resides in the relationship between organizational design and other organizational phenomena, such as performance, distribution of power, or control systems.
+While there is plenty of literature on organizational structure studying different types of organizations, little is written on the specific field of sport organizations in books and journals.

-Some authors have used sports as a context for illustrating organizational phenomenon such as organizational loyalty, performance, compensation system, escalating commitment, executive succession, sustainable competitive advantage, and human resources, among others.
-Although research on the particular nature of sport organizations and their structural characteristics is still scarce, the article "Sport and Organizational Studies: Exploring synergies" (Wolfe et al., 2005) presents a literature review in which they cover a broad spectrum of research studying organizational phenomena in the context of sports.
+Some authors have used sports as a context for illustrating organizational phenomena such as organizational loyalty, performance, compensation systems, escalating commitment, executive succession, sustainable competitive advantage, and human resources, among others.
+Although research on the particular nature of sport organizations and their structural characteristics is still scarce, the article "Sport and Organizational Studies: Exploring Synergies" (Wolfe et al., 2005) presents a literature review which covers a broad spectrum of research on organizational phenomena in the context of sports.

-A growing base of knowledge built on experienced-based research is expanding and validating a research field particularly dedicated to sport phenomena.
-The increasing academic interest in the world of sports can be noted in the proliferation of publications and journals looking into sports from a diversity of disciplines (e.g., history, medicine, psychology, economics, sociology, management), all of which are expanding the knowledge as well as the future opportunities for research and publications on sport related topics.
+The knowledge gained from experienced-based research is expanding and validating the research field particularly dedicated to sport phenomena.
+The increasing academic interest in the world of sports can be assumed by the proliferation of publications and journals looking into sports from a diversity of disciplines (such as history, medicine, psychology, economics, sociology, management, and so on), all of which are expanding the knowledge as well as the future opportunities for research and publications on sport-related topics.
 Today, sports present an interesting research field for academics, especially because of the increasing relevance that sports have gained in social life, the various changes experienced by the sport sector, and the still relatively easy data collection opportunities in this field.